RafaelGSS/blog/priv/posts/github-actions-elixir-digital-ocean.md

     runs-on: ubuntu-latest
 ```

-And so, create our steps:
+And then, create our steps:
 ```sh
     steps: